gaffar273/Decentralized-Exchange-DEX-/README.md

 ## Overview

 This is a simple DEX where users can swap tokens directly from their crypto wallets.
-No sign-up needed - just connect your wallet and start trading!
+No sign-up needed - just connect your wallet and start trading

 ## Features